Josiah Royce: The philosophy of loyalty

 This move illustrates what Royce calls his “absolute pragmatism”, the claim that ideals are thoroughly practical—the more inclusive being more practical.
 The concretization of ideals cannot therefore be empirically doubted except at the cost of rendering our conscious life inexplicable.
 If we admit that the concretization of ideals genuinely occurs, Royce argues, then we are not only entitled but compelled to take seriously and regard as real the larger intelligible structures within which those ideals exist, which is the purposive character of the divine Will.
 The way in which persons sort out higher and lower causes is by examining whether one's service destroys the loyalty of others, or what is best in them.
 Ultimately personal character reaches its acme in the recognition that service of lost causes, through which we may learn that our ultimate loyalty is to loyalty itself.

 Some recent scholarship on Royce has framed his philosophy of loyalty as being based on racist theories of assimilation and conquest.
 Tommy J. Curry argues that previous generations of Royce scholars have ignored the historical context and primary texts Josiah Royce used to develop his theories of racial contact.
 Curry writes that Royce was widely read as both an imperialist and an anti-Black racist by his contemporaries.
 Other American philosophers such as John Moffatt Mecklin, a pragmatist and a segregationist, openly challenged Josiah Royce's views of race and the Negro.
 Mecklin insisted that Royce's theories suggested that while white Anglos had a racial gift and duty to lead the world towards the ideal, the Negro had no special gift and as such could have their racial traits destroyed through assimilation.

+Furthermore, Royce's ideas deeply influenced the work of Mary Parker Follett, the so called "mother of modern management."
+She took from Royce the idea that "a community is a social group that shares some of the same personal unity as individual persons" and applied this to the modern corporate world.